Gear Up For Missouri’s Ultimate Long Weekend Trip

 Elephant Rocks State Park is a tour through mighty granite boulders.

-These three destinations are only a few miles apart, making a trip to the Arcadia Valley worthwhile.
 The largest town in the area is Ironton.
-It’s frequented by tourists, but it’s not a classic tourist town or tourist trap.
+It’s frequented by tourists (mostly in summer), but it’s not a classic tourist town or tourist trap.
 It’s a small, mountain town that happens to attract visitors interested in enjoying nature.
-A testimony to the region’s remoteness is that it’s home to the state’s largest connected tracts of designated wilderness areas.

 The best time to visit?
 In the off-season.
 When school is in session, there are fewer guests.
 In addition, the weather is more pleasant, allowing you to avoid Missouri’s classic summer heat, bugs and poison ivy.